This is the second part of our team profile for DC Comics’ Outsiders. It covers the 1986-1992 span.

 - Gardner Grayle of S.T.A.R.
 Labs developed ties with the Outsiders during that attack.

-(By this point, it seemed like the book was about to enter a new era.)
+(By this point, it seemed like the book was about to enter a new era, with a modified roster, hostile authorities and no backers.)

 Geo-Force and Dr. Jace returned to Markovia to address the diplomatic crisis with the US.